Best Climate Stocks (2026)

 What defines a climate stock?

 A climate stock is a company whose business materially supports the transition to a lower-emission, more resource-efficient economy.
 This can take many forms: directly producing clean energy, manufacturing the equipment that enables it, financing climate infrastructure, or restructuring its own operations to dramatically reduce emissions.
 The defining feature isn't the sector — it's whether the company's core economics benefit from, or contribute to, the energy transition.
+To see how Ziggma measures this in practice, see our impact investing overview.

 Are climate stocks limited to renewable energy?

 No. While solar, wind, and grid infrastructure are the most visible examples, many of the highest-quality climate stocks operate in technology (semiconductor efficiency, data center cooling), healthcare (companies with validated net-zero pathways), and consumer sectors (retailers and apparel brands cutting supply-chain emissions).
 What matters is measurable progress on emissions and resource use, not industry classification.
+For the renewables-focused view, see our ranking of best renewable energy stocks.

 Do climate stocks outperform the market?

 Performance varies widely.
 Pure-play renewable energy stocks have been volatile and sometimes underperformed during periods of rising interest rates, as their valuations are sensitive to financing costs.
 However, climate-aligned companies with strong fundamentals — durable margins, healthy balance sheets, and clear pricing power — have generally performed in line with or ahead of broad market indices over multi-year periods.
 The key is to combine climate exposure with quality screening rather than chasing thematic narratives.
+For a detailed look at the evidence, see our analysis of whether impact investing is the key to beating the market.

 What's the difference between ESG investing and climate investing?

 ESG investing is a broad framework that scores companies on environmental, social, and governance criteria — often producing portfolios that look similar to the overall market.
 Climate investing is narrower and more direct: it focuses specifically on emissions reduction, climate impact, and energy transition exposure.
 A climate-focused portfolio will typically have meaningfully different holdings than a generic ESG fund, with much higher concentration in renewable energy, electrification, and infrastructure companies.
+For a full breakdown of how the two approaches diverge, read our guide on ESG vs. impact investing.

 How do you evaluate whether a climate stock is high quality?

 Look for two things in combination.
 First, real climate impact: does the company's product or operation actually contribute to lower emissions, and is that contribution measurable?
 Second, business quality: strong fundamentals, profitable growth, defensible competitive positioning, and a healthy balance sheet.
 A high-quality climate stock scores well on both.
-Tools like the Ziggma Score (which evaluates fundamentals) combined with a Climate Score (which evaluates impact) make this assessment systematic rather than narrative-driven.
+The Ziggma Stock Score evaluates fundamentals, while the Climate Score evaluates real-world emissions performance — using both together makes the assessment systematic rather than narrative-driven.
+You can apply both filters simultaneously in the stock and ETF screener.

 Are EV stocks considered climate stocks?